clarkgrg/git-practice/README.md

 git commit -m "<message>"

-first line should be clear accurate, and concise
+- first line should be clear accurate, and concise
+- use proper spelling
+- don't end with a '.'

+For more advice, see https://chris.beams.io/posts/git-commit/

+## Merging

+Merging means to bring changes from one branch into another